ni/nimble/packages/nimble-components/src/select/specs/option-groups-hld.md

     <nimble-list-option value="saab">Saab</option>
 </nimble-list-option-group>
 ```
+#### Usage notes

-If a client configures both the `label` attribute _and_ supplies slotted content, we will honor the slotted content.
+1. If a client configures both the `label` attribute _and_ supplies slotted content, we will honor the label attribute.
+2. Expected slotted content structure will be documented in Storybook.
+An example of not specifically supported capability (and thus not documented) is arbitrary content, such as text mixed with icons.

 ### Filtering